OLIVER427/GD-LevelLoaderJS/README.md

 ![GitHub repo size](https://img.shields.io/github/repo-size/OLIVER427/GD-LevelLoaderJS)
 ![GitHub Repo stars](https://img.shields.io/github/stars/OLIVER427/GD-LevelLoaderJS)
 ![GitHub forks](https://img.shields.io/github/forks/OLIVER427/GD-LevelLoaderJS)
+#### this is an old project that I am just now modifying to put on github, we will probably not be able to fix any issues you have with the site.

 # Geometry Dash Level Loader

 A very laggy mess, but a recreation of Geometry Dash, made in pure Javascript, HTML, and CSS.
-So far,
+So far, we have a (mostly) functioning cube gamemode, and a partially working ship gamemode, along with a really broken ball gamemode.

 ## Well, how can I make a level?
 You can use GDColon's [Spreadsheet Editor](https://gdcolon.com/gdsheet), and copy your level data into the Level Viewer (through the editor button on the title screen).
 Then to play it you put the level data in as a variable in one of the existing javascript files, which should look something like this: